hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ## What is trycmd?

-From the [README] of trycmd: "trycmd is a test harness that will enumerate test case files and run them to verify the results, taking inspiration from [trybuild] and [cram]."
+From the [README] of `trycmd`: "`trycmd` is a test harness that will enumerate test case files and run them to verify the results, taking inspiration from [trybuild] and [cram]."

 Here is an example: